Open Now ?

 Choosing low-flow showerheads is a simple matter of looking at their water consumption rate and the features they offer.
 Next, choose between an aerating or laminar-flow showerhead.
 The former sprays water in a mist-like manner, while the latter has individual water streams.

-And lastly, check if the fixture has a flow restrictor or not.
+Lastly, check if the fixture has a flow restrictor.
 A flow restrictor can allow you to control how much water comes out of the showerhead based on your needs.

 Flow Water Saving Shower Head